hadronized/save-z0r/README.md

 > If you don’t provide those arguments, `--from` defaults to `0` and `--to` defaults to `7911`.

-Currently, the scrapper only downloads the loops and puts them in `/tmp`.
-You can use the `--dest_dir` switch to put them in another directory.
+Currently, the scrapper only downloads the loops and puts them in your download directory.
+You can use the `--dest-dir` switch to put them in another directory.

 Consult `--help` for further information on how to use the scrapper.